Let’s look at some of the must-have barber supplies that every barber should have!

 A barber cape is an essential piece of equipment that protects your customer’s clothing from hair clippings and water spray.
 A quality barber cape should be made of a durable material that is easy to clean, soft enough for you and your customer to be comfortable during a haircut, and long enough to cover the customer’s clothing.

 Barber capes come in all sizes, from small ones for children up to extra large ones for larger adults (or children with longer hair).
-The best way to determine what size you need is by measuring around the neckline with a tape measure and then adding one inch before ordering online or asking at your local salon supply store!
+The best way to determine your desired size is by measuring around the neckline with a tape measure and then adding one inch before ordering online or asking at your local salon supply store!

 Shaving Cream/Foam

-Having the right barber supplies is a great way to create an amazing experience for clients.
+Having the right barber supplies is a great way to create an amazing client experience.
 One of the most important things you will use as a barber is shaving cream or foam.
 This stuff is applied to the skin before you shave and softens the hair, making it easier to shave and giving you a closer shave.
-In addition, it smells great, so your clients will feel pampered when you apply it to their face.
+In addition, it smells great, so your clients will feel pampered when you apply it to their faces.

 It also makes the shaving process faster because once you pop on your straight razor, you’ll be able to slide off hair with ease – it’s like cutting through butter!
-You may even find that there are some areas where the hair just wipes off with a towel once you’re done shaving – that’s how close your shave will be!
+You may even find some areas where the hair wipes off with a towel once you’re done shaving – that’s how close your shave will be!

 Aftershave Lotion